BlueByteSystemsInc/PDMShell/src/EVAL.md

 ---

-## Using Variables in Dynamic Placeholders
+## Using Variables in Placeholders
-In addition to placeholders, you can include other variables by enclosing them in square brackets (e.g., `[VariableName]`).
-These variables are dynamically resolved based on the context of the file or folder.
+In addition to named placeholders, you can include PDM variables by enclosing them in square brackets (e.g., `[VariableName]`).
+These variables are resolved based on the context of the file or folder.

 ---

 ## Example Usage
-Hereâ€™s an example of how to use dynamic placeholders in a command:
+Here is an example of how to use placeholders in a command:

 ### Renaming a File
 ```bash